 Hence, daily drinking of a light dose of alcohol seems beneficial for the protection against viruses.
 Therefore, a glass of red wine at lunch every day may protect from upper respiratory tract infections, such as the common cold.

-Certainly, drinking too much has negative effects on health.
+Certainly, drinking too much alcohol has negative effects on health.

-As regular light drinking of alcoholic beverages seems beneficial, daily drinkers of small amounts of alcohol may be more protected from the common cold, as compared to “weekend” drinkers.
-Even, both consume the same amounts of alcohol.
+Daily drinkers of small amounts of alcohol may be more protected from the common cold, as compared to “weekend” drinkers.
+Even if both consume the same amount of alcohol.

-Prefer drinking red wine at lunch.
+The best time to drink a glass of red wine is at lunch.
 Drinking alcohol before bed negatively affects sleep quality and duration.

 Resveratrol in wine may protect from the flu